docQodly/docs/docs/studio/pageLoaders/states.md

 import Column from '@site/src/components/Column'

 Page states provide developers with a versatile solution for dynamically applying a variety of changes to Pages.
 This feature is particularly useful for modifying the user interface (UI), styling, and other properties on the fly.
-By leveraging Page states, developers can tailor Pages to meet specific privileges, datasource values, contexts, or scenarios without relying heavily on server-side processing.
+By leveraging Page states, developers can tailor Pages to meet specific privileges, qodlysource values, contexts, or scenarios without relying heavily on server-side processing.

 ## State Characteristics